 We have already discussed in this blog how to invest in real estate.
 But I have not covered the reasons to invest in Real Estate in the first place.
 These reasons may make you want (or not) to invest in Real Estate.
 This is something I am still wondering whether I should invest in it or not.
 I know there are several reasons that make Real Estate interesting as an investment.
 But I have never gotten to the point of starting to invest in it.

 Today, I am focusing on investing in real estate for income.
 This is not about owning your own house.
-If you live inside the house, you will not get income out of it.
+If you live inside the house, you will not get income from it.

-For me, the main reason to invest in real estate is to diversify your investments.
+The first reason to invest in real estate is to diversify your investments.
 You want your investments to be diversified.
-The reason is simple: diversification makes your portfolio stronger in view of some events.
+The reason is simple: diversification strengthens your portfolio given some events.
 If there is a stock market crash, your other investments may still hold.
-This is the reason you should not invest in stocks of a single country.
+This is why you should not invest in stocks of a single country.
 I believe it is important to invest in many countries.

 For the same reason, it is not a good idea to invest only in Real Estate.
 If the Real Estate market crashes, the stock market may not crash.
 Generally, there is no correlation between both markets.
 However, they are still both tied to the economy.
 If the economy does not do well, they are likely to both drops.

 I said the markets may not crash for both events.
 This is because, sometimes, both markets are crashing together.
 In that case, the diversification in your portfolio will not help much.

 One of the reasons to invest in real estate is that it will bring you some realized income.

 When you invest in stocks, you get very little income from it.
 You are mainly hoping for some capital gains in the future.
 Not until you sell will you get the money.
 You may get some dividends of course.
 But unless you are investing in dividends, you will not get something very large.
 On the other hand, the real estate market is generating more income than the stock market.